Tokyo, Tokyo, Japan

 3. I like interesting discussions (psychology, philosophy, ancient history, travelling experiences) and hearty people (infectious laughs, spontaneity, ‘banter’, british comedy – after staying a year in Brazil I came to love the south American positive view on enjoying life (epitomized for me in the small cities carnival and the book a caricia essencial from Shinyashiki) ).
 I also like Whisky and wine, specialty coffee and honey, and if you these happen to be your hobby as well, we can sample a bit.
 I make an excellent hot chocolate and - if requested – can even give an open ear (both), and good hug (guys only in extreme exception) and a cuddle (definitely girls only) if the traveller blues happen to hit while at my place.

-4. I host for 2 days at a time, 3 sometimes, but offer for people to prolong if I am having a good time.
-There have been now a few who I have gotten on so well with that they stayed for 1/2 weeks (several) up to 4 weeks (only one).
+4. I host for 2 days at a time, 3 when I really want to get to know a person, but offer for people to prolong if I am having a good time.
+There have been now a few who I have gotten on so well with that they stayed for 1 or 2 weeks (several) up to 4 weeks (only one).

 5. I never (!) ask for payment or anything, but if you are flying into Japan straight I may request for you to bring me some stuff and I will insist on paying for it (i.e. no hosting present, but more like a shipping service).
 There are just some things like german cheese (Bergkäse), Australian or New Zealand Honey, Vietnamese coffee or Indian Chai spices or the latest Bollywood DVD, that are here in Tokyo on sale at a 300% markup.

 So a 'hi I/we would like to stay for these 2 days' is perfectly alright - at least for me.
 Whilst hardly at all paying attention to the messages I very carefully screen the profile for interests / stories / photos etc and if there is not much on there I am interested in will have my result.